 Back in July, we enjoyed another meal at Skipper Canteen.
 On this particular visit, we both went with an entree.

 I returned to one of my favorite menu items, the steak salad.
 My son had a special food allergy preparation of the pork dish.
 Here’s a look at that meal.

 The “A Lot at Steak” Salad has quite a name, but it really does come with “a lot” of steak.
 It might not look like it at first glance, but this salad is packed with flavor.

 Here is a better look.
 Expect to find even more steak within the salad as you dig into it, including pickled jalapeños, red onion, queso fresco, and pumpkin seeds.
 This one is topped with a spicy chimichurri vinaigrette that might leave you in need of an extra glass of water.

 I’ve had quite a few meals over the past few years at Skipper Canteen, and this is my favorite entree to date.
-It’s always been a great value for the price.
+It’s always been an excellent value for the price.

 My son has had this dish on several occasions and always enjoys it.
 Dining with food allergies, in general, can be extremely difficult.
-However, Disney does a good job of meeting guest’s needs that many other places do not.
+However, Disney does an excellent job of meeting guest’s needs that many other places do not.

 As for the dish, you can see it comes with a side of rice and bok choy.
 I’ve tried it, and the pork has a nice sweet and sour style glaze with a touch of soy.